-- This number reflects vesting in 2019 of each named executive officer's unit awards, comprised of an 11% performance vesting component based on our increase in net income in 2019 from 2018, and a service vesting component of 5% for awards granted in 2015 and 2016, and 10% for awards granted in 2017 through 2019.
-As permitted in the performance unit award agreements granted in 2015, the Compensation Committee adjusted the calculation of the performance vesting component for 2019 to be based on our increase in net income instead of our increase in diluted net income per share.
+- (1) This number reflects vesting in 2020 of each named executive officer's unit awards, comprised of a 13.8% performance vesting component based on our increase in net income in 2020 from 2019, and a service vesting component of 5% for awards granted in 2016, and 10% for awards granted in 2017 through 2020.
 All payments are made in shares of common stock.
-In March 2020, one half of the vested performance units were paid to the named executive officers, while the other half were credited to each named executive officer's account within the Marten Transport, Ltd. Deferred Compensation Plan, which restricts the sale of vested shares to the later of each individual's termination of employment or attainment of age 62. - (2) The value realized on vesting has been determined based on the closing market price of our common stock which was \$21.49 per share on December 31, 2019.
+In March 2021, one half of the vested performance unit award shares granted in 2016 through 2019 were paid to the named executive officers, while the other half were credited to each named executive officer's account within the Marten Transport, Ltd. Deferred Compensation Plan, which restricts the sale of vested shares to the later of each individual's termination of employment or attainment of age 62.
+All performance unit award shares granted in 2020 that vested as of December 31, 2020 were paid to each named executive officers' accounts in our deferred compensation plan. - (2) The value realized on vesting has been determined based on the closing market price of our common stock which was \$17.23 per share on December 31, 2020.